-Direct PLUS loans work a little differently than both subsidized and unsubsidized loans:
+Direct PLUS Loans work a little differently than both subsidized and unsubsidized loans:

-Third, not only do PLUS loans gain interest from the day they’re borrowed, just like an unsubsidized loan, you’re also required to pay an extra fee on top.
+Third, not only do PLUS loans gain interest from the day they’re borrowed, just like an unsubsidized loan, but you’re also required to pay an extra fee on top.
 Currently, the loan fee is equal to a little over 4% of the amount you borrow.

 “When I was applying for school, my parents wouldn’t co-sign this loan for me simply on principle,” Rebecca said.
 Her family was one of the many who decided the potential dangers of applying for this type of loan outweighed the benefits of college.
 That’s serious.